rochoa85/PepFun/README.md

 The total number of hydrogen bonds are: 25
 ```

 In addition, we report the details of the hydrogen bonds detected between the peptide and the protein, and a plot of the interactions based on the selected conformation: linear or cyclic.
+The file name is `plot_hbs_NPVVHFFKNIVTPRTPPPSQ.png`

 ```
 These are the hydrogen bonds detected: